zouyaoji/vue-cesium/website/docs/en-US/base.md

 ### BoundingRectangle

-表达 `Cesium.BoundingRectangle` 的方式有 2 种：
+There are 2 ways to express `Cesium.BoundingRectangle`:

 - `BoundingRectangleOption`